 Be sure to also check out our reviews of the best video baby monitors!
 We gathered 8 moms and dads and 11 different sound-only baby monitors, and put them through comprehensive hands-on testing.
 Each set of parents tried out 3 different baby monitors in their own home, testing sensitivity to noise and/or movement, clarity of sound, range, ease of use, and reliability.
+We tested them in big houses, small houses, tall houses, and wide houses, to make sure we got a handle on how reception varies in different contexts.
 We pulled together all the reviews, compiled the results, and developed our best baby monitor list.
 Below we list the top 5 audio-only baby monitors, followed by our in-depth reviews.

 |Model and Link to Amazon||Our Rating|

 |#3.
 VTech DM221 Monitor|

 Our recommended baby monitors are the easiest to use, have the clearest sound, and are highly sensitive to baby sound and movement.
 And they all have decent range.
 So you can carry the unit around with you in the house and even in the yard, and be confident that it will still let you know when your little one makes a peep.
 Some have added features, like movement sensors, and others are relatively simple.
 When finding the best baby monitor for your family, you want to make sure it's also reliable and uses secure communication.
 All of the baby monitors for this test were sound-only.

 Here are the Best Audio-only Baby Monitors of 2019!